-SKATS' role will be determined as the scope of work is draft.
-We expect that SKATS will include being a member of a Project Management Team and providing data, as needed.
+SKATS' role will be determined as the scope of work is being prepared (January 2020) and refined after the RFP and contract is negotiated.
+As of this writing, it is expected that SKATS will be a member of a Project Management Team and provide data for the study (as needed).